MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/web-api-functions-actions-sample.md

 ## Section 4: Unbound Function RetrieveCurrentOrganization

-<xref:Microsoft.Dynamics.CRM.RetrieveCurrentOrganization?text=RetrieveCurrentOrganization Function> returns information about the current organizaiton.
-It requires an <xref:Microsoft.Dynamics.CRM.EndpointAccessType?text=EndpointAccessType EnumType> value as a parameter.
+[RetrieveCurrentOrganization function](xref:Microsoft.Dynamics.CRM.RetrieveCurrentOrganization) returns information about the current organization.
+It requires an [EndpointAccessType enum type](xref:Microsoft.Dynamics.CRM.EndpointAccessType) value as a parameter.

-`RetrieveCurrentOrganization` returns a <xref:Microsoft.Dynamics.CRM.RetrieveCurrentOrganizationResponse?text=RetrieveCurrentOrganizationResponse ComplexType> which includes a `Detail` property that is an <xref:Microsoft.Dynamics.CRM.OrganizationDetail?text=OrganizationDetail ComplexType>, which has complex properties that use the <xref:Microsoft.Dynamics.CRM.EndpointCollection?text=EndpointCollection ComplexType>, <xref:Microsoft.Dynamics.CRM.EndpointType?text=EndpointType EnumType> and <xref:Microsoft.Dynamics.CRM.OrganizationState?text=OrganizationState EnumType>.
+`RetrieveCurrentOrganization` returns a [RetrieveCurrentOrganizationResponse complex type](xref:Microsoft.Dynamics.CRM.RetrieveCurrentOrganizationResponse) which includes a `Detail` property that is an [OrganizationDetail complex type](xref:Microsoft.Dynamics.CRM.OrganizationDetail), which has complex properties that use the [EndpointCollection complex type](xref:Microsoft.Dynamics.CRM.EndpointCollection), [EndpointType enum type](xref:Microsoft.Dynamics.CRM.EndpointType) and [OrganizationState enum type](xref:Microsoft.Dynamics.CRM.OrganizationState)

 > [!NOTE]
-> Notice how the `AccessType` <xref:Microsoft.Dynamics.CRM.EndpointAccessType?text=EndpointAccessType EnumType> parameter value is passed in the URL.
+> Notice how the `AccessType` [EndpointAccessType enum type](xref:Microsoft.Dynamics.CRM.EndpointAccessType) parameter value is passed in the URL.
 The fully qualified name with the selected member name is required.

 **Request**